Lewandowski doesn't need Ballon d'Or to prove he's the world's best player

 Lewandowski leads the goalscoring charts in both the Bundesliga and the Champions League again this season, which marks him out as an early contender for next year's Ballon d'Or.

-Win both of those again and it could be hard for next year's voters to look elsewhere, despite a World Cup on the horizon.
+Win both of those again and it could be hard for next year's voters to look elsewhere, even with a World Cup on the horizon.

 International success with Poland is all but impossible despite the goals he provides, leaving Matthaus at a loss about what more Lewandowski could do to be named the world's best player.